 - are from a country outside the European Economic Area (EEA)

-- are from a country that’s in the EEA (including Switzerland) and entering the UK on or after 11pm on 31 December 2020.
-If entering the UK before this date you can apply for the EU Settlement Scheme after you arrive – see our Brexit information
+- are from a country that’s in the EEA (including Switzerland) and have not been granted pre-settled or settled status under the EU Settlement Scheme – see our Brexit information

 - have a Confirmation of Acceptance for Studies (CAS), issued by Sussex once you have accepted an unconditional offer based on our entry requirements